 As previously mentioned, one key feedstock for the production of plastic is crude oil.
 Crude oil-derived plastic has several drawbacks, one being that production is heavily reliant on a finite and depletable resource.
 Crude oil is non-renewable and demand will eventually outstrip supply with an uncertain future.
 Crude oil also requires extensive processing to be useful for polymerization, which further exhausts energy resources like natural gas for heating and electricity (a secondary form of energy largely sourced from some combination of natural gas, coal, nuclear and renewable sources).
 The processing of crude oil requires large amounts of water, which is not only becoming scarce in some regions, but can become contaminated when used to produce plastic.

 Is there a sensible solution?

-So, can we make plastics without using crude oil and how affordable is it?
+So, can we make plastics without using hydrocarbons and how affordable is it?